-We have four former Jays having birthdays today.
+We have four former Blue Jays having birthdays today.

-He had three terrific seasons and one injury-filled season with the Blue Jays.
 The less said about the circumstances of his trade, the better.
 After leaving Toronto, Josh has played for Cleveland, Atlanta, Minnesota.
 This past season he played for the Yankees (he didn’t have a great season).

 Happy Birthday, Josh.
 I hope it is a good one.

-He rose quickly through the minors; in 1999, he played in four levels, starting the season in A-Ball and finishing in the Majors and getting called up to the Jays at the end of August.
+He rose quickly through the minors; in 1999, he played in four levels, starting the season in A-Ball, finishing in the Majors, and getting called up to the Jays at the end of August.
 He got 88 at-bats.
 In 2000 he was a September call-up, and again in 2001, he spent most of the season in Triple-A with a couple of call-ups.
 He was considered the Jays’ top prospect and twice took part in the MLB Futures game.

 2002 was Vernon’s first full season with the Jays.
 He played 159 games, mostly in center.
 Vernon had a pretty good season, batting .275 with 23 homers and 100 RBI.
 He was the youngest Jay to drive in 100 runs at 23.
 Vlad beat him out.